Policy last updated

 Significant Absences Report

 The List of Students with Significant Absences report produced in the CASES21 Census application includes all students who have been absent more than 20 percent of the time up to census day.
 The report specifies the total number of days absent and the number of approved days absent.
-Principals should examine the report and ensure that all students are appropriately classified for inclusion in census counts with respect to the criteria for counting students.
+Principals must examine the report and ensure that all students are appropriately classified for inclusion in census counts with respect to the criteria for counting students.

 Enrolment verifiers will check attendance records for all students listed on the Significant Absences report during an enrolment verification.
-Principals should ensure that documentation to support all absences is available, including documentation about efforts to re-engage a student who is attending irregularly.
+Principals must ensure that documentation to support all absences is available, including documentation about efforts to re-engage a student who is attending irregularly.

 Student Family Occupation and Education Data